The Issue: Female influence at Brophy is significantly less than male influence.

 Obviously, having male role models is extremely important for teenage boys.
 Brophy’s male teachers add tremendous value to the school on all fronts.

-However, Brophy should work to make the diversity of its teachers more closely mirror to the diversity students will see in the real world.
+However, Brophy should work to make the diversity of its teachers equal to the diversity students will see in the real world.
 If our classrooms are not a microcosm of the real world, or at least our country, they cannot fully prepare us for life after college.

 Some of the biggest issues our society faces today involve the relationships between men and women.
-These include topics such as the right to life, domestic violence, the gender pay gap and sex trafficking.
+These include topics such as abortion, domestic violence, the gender pay gap and sex trafficking.

 The best way that students can have meaningful conversations about these topics is if those conversations include female voices.